iomesh/docs/docs/advanced-functions/external-storage.md

         --values csi-driver.yaml \
         --wait
     ```
 6. Verify that IOMesh CSI driver has been successfully installed.
-If all pods are shown in `Running` state, then IOMesh has been successfully installed.
+If all pods are shown in `Running` state, then IOMesh CSI driver has been successfully installed.
     ```shell
     watch kubectl get --namespace iomesh-system pods
     ```